Infernäl Mäjesty

-Infernäl Mäjesty is a Canadian heavy metal band, formed in 1986 and now based in Vancouver, British Columbia.
+Infernäl Mäjesty is a Canadian thrash metal band, formed in 1986 and now based in Vancouver.
 They are best known for their debut album None Shall Defy, released in 1987.
 However, the 1998 re-issue by Displeased Records inspired them to get back together and they recorded a new album, followed by a European tour.
 They are still active.

-They are not to be confused with HIM, who were previously called 'His Infernal Majesty'.
+In 2018, they announced production and cover art for a forthcoming album, titled Secrets, along with a single from the record due in 2019.
+It remains unreleased.